-During 2019 and into 2020 ADAS plans were developed to enable the village planting schemes to become more sustainable along with plans to help improve the garden at the Public Hall flat and at the Doctor'surgery.
+During 2019 and into 2020 ADAS plans were developed to enable the village planting schemes to become more sustainable.

 The need for improved sustainability means: